Meal planning can be overwhelming and meal planning on a budget might sound impossible. Just the sound of it used to make me cringe.

 - To Eat Healthier

-Once you know why you are going to start your planning you can begin.
+Once you know why you want to start meal planning you can begin.

 Once you have your budget then break that out into how many times you will shop.

-- Clean Out Your Pantry and then write down what you have on your pantry sheet or label your pantry for organization.
+- Clean Out Your Pantry and then write down what you have on your pantry sheet or label your pantry for better organization. (included in menu planner in our shop)

-- Clean Out Your Fridge Then write down what you have on your refrigerator sheet.
+- Clean Out Your Fridge.
+Then write down what you have on your refrigerator sheet. (included in menu planner in the shop)

 Save time with meal planning.